What struck your mind as I call out for Oyster Bay?

 - Natural Wooden Textures

-- Subtle grays like Olympus, Reflection
+- Subtle grays like Olympus or the calm and cool SW Reflection

 For the trims and moldings, use SW High Reflectance White to enjoy the most of Oyster Bay!